Skip Navigation

 Criteria

-• Intellectual merit of overall project
+• Intellectual merit of the overall project

-• Quality and appropriateness of the goals of the project
+• Quality of the project goal(s)

 • Credibility and clarity of the methods described in the proposal